Olubadan: Ruling lines and Rotation

+Promotion and Pegging

 The Olubadan has the sweeping powers to depose or peg a chief, irrespective of the person's position on the chieftaincy line.
 By implication, high chiefs on the lower cadre could be promoted above a high chief whose position was pegged.
 Even when forgiven, in the event that he was penitent, the promotion would not be reversed while the offending high chief served his punishment.
 For instance, during the reign of Oba Fijabi II, between 1948 and 1952, a wealthy Balogun, who was next to Olubadan, was said to have had his chieftaincy pegged.
 About the same time, a holder of the title of Osi-Olubadan was also hammered for acts of disloyalty to the cause of Ibadanland, an offence regarded as treasonable felony.
-Spirited efforts made by a former Minister in the old Western Region to seek redress from the government and the courts when his chieftaincy title was also pegged, was reported to have failed.
+Spirited efforts made by a former Minister in the old Western Region to seek redress from the government and the courts when his chieftaincy title was also pegged were reported to have failed.
 Although he was said to have been forgiven after seeking help outside the courts, his juniors who had been promoted above him were said to have remained his seniors thereafter.

 In 1983, the late Olubadan, Oba Yesufu Asanike, withdrew the honorary title of Are Alasa from the then Governor of the old Oyo State, the late Chief Bola Ige, for an act considered as being disrespectful to Ibadanland.

-Today

-Oba Ogundipe, the 39th Olubadan, ascended the throne on 7 May 1999 and died in 2007 at the age of 87.
-He was succeeded by Oba Samuel Odulana, Odugade I who died on Tuesday 19 January 2016 aged 101.
-Although the role is now largely symbolic, the Olubadan is still an influential figure and is not hesitant to attack local political leaders on issues such as violence, corruption and lack of true democracy in the region.